chiyeon/snowfall/README.md

 # configuration
 snowfall can be adjusted with 4 additional arguments when running

-all are not required to run, but whichever ones are used must be in order
+all are not required to run, but whichever ones are used must be in order. any arguments not specified will be its default value

 ### arguments
  - world width (number of chars in x direction)